bryanguarente/d3_weather_obs_viewer/README.md

 bash get_latest.bash

 This bash script replaces those already in the data folder with the latest observations from api.weather.gov (from the National Weather Service).

+In some instances, you will need to remove some of the json files that are downloaded but contain no data or "File Not Found" errors.
+To do this from a linux/mac terminal window, I usually use: find . -name "*.json" -type 'f' -size -1k -delete